-Goitered gazelles are carefully carried from the transport vehicle after their journey from Uzbekistan to Kyrgyzstan. - photo: NABU/ Ivan Turkovskii
+Goitered gazelles are carefully carried from the transport vehicle after their journey from Uzbekistan to Kyrgyzstan. - photo: NABU/ Ivan Turkovskiy

-The goitered gazelles are wrapped in special sacks for the journey. - photo: NABU/ Ivan Turkovskii
+The goitered gazelles are wrapped in special sacks for the journey. - photo: NABU/ Ivan Turkovskiy

-Arrived in the Kyrgyz reintroduction facility, the young goitered gazelles observe their new surroundings. - photo: NABU/ Ivan Turkovskii
+Arrived in the Kyrgyz reintroduction facility, the young goitered gazelles observe their new surroundings. - photo: NABU/ Ivan Turkovskiy

-Multiple small goitered gazelles in the reintroduction enclosure in Kyrgyzstan. - photo: NABU/ Ivan Turkovskii
+Multiple small goitered gazelles in the reintroduction enclosure in Kyrgyzstan. - photo: NABU/ Ivan Turkovskiy